VT Center for Autism Research

 Virginia Tech Autism Clinic & Center for Autism Research

-where our mission is to improve the quality of life for autistic individuals and their families through intervention, education, and research directed towards effective services.
+Our mission is to improve the quality of life for autistic individuals and their families through *intervention, education, and research directed towards effective services.

-- Development of a hybrid mentoring program for autistic STEM undergraduate students and establish a pipeline from-graduation-to-work with industry partners.
+- Development of a hybrid mentoring program for autistic STEM undergraduate students and establish a pipeline from-graduation-to-work with industry partners

 - EmotionAIze - Empathy-Driven Interactive Human-AI System for Countering Negative-Self Talk for Autistic Individuals